Resources for Students

 - Talk to a pharmacist for services and counselling

 - Download the Crush the Crave free mobile app

 - Smokers' Helpline: free personalized tools to help you quit, including support over the phone, online or via text message

 - Pregnets: Helping pregnant and post-partum women quit or reduce smoking

 - Stop Smoking Clinic: Guelph Family Healthy Team

-- Quit Smoking Now: Government of Canada smoking cessation guides and plans
+- Smoking, Vaping, Tobacco: Government of Canada smoking cessation guides and plans

 For additional wellness resources related to your mental and physical health, visit the Student Wellness resources page.